cloud-bulldozer/browbeat/README.rst

 for known issues, install tools, run performance stress workloads and change parameters of the overcloud.

-Before running browbeat
+Before running Browbeat
 =======================

--  Execute the ansible/generate_tripleo_hostfile.sh script (builds the ssh config)
+-  Execute the ansible/generate_tripleo_hostfile.sh script (builds ssh-config file)
 -  Configure browbeat-config.yaml to match your tests
+-  (Optional) Set your Openstack version metadata in metadata/version.json

+Currently Keystone Dashboards only depend on osp_series but may be extended to show build date in the future, thus build is also provided but not required.
+You can add whatever other version related metadata you would like to metadata/version.json.
+Typically, whatever automation you have to produce builds should provide this file.

-How to run Browbeat Stress Tests?
+How to run Browbeat Stress Tests
 =================================

-On the Undercloud host, as the Stack user jump into the browbeat venv and you simply run:
+On the Undercloud host, as the Stack user jump into the Browbeat venv and you simply run:

 ::

     (browbeat-venv)[stack@ospd browbeat]$ ./browbeat.py --help

-However, the playbook required to install browbeat and its dependencies(Rally, Shaker, Perfkit) needs to be run before this.
+However, the playbook required to install Browbeat and its dependencies(Rally, Shaker, Perfkit) needs to be run before this.
 DEtailed install and run instructions are presented in a section below.

-What is necessary?
+What is necessary
 ==================

 -  Ansible